- Getting Started

 This will import your accounting data file from MYOB or Xero into CRM and takes just a few minutes to complete.

 Once you have connected your accounting system, you will be able to set up a sync schedule to transfer data between CRM and MYOB or Xero on a regular basis.

 When you first connect your accounting system to CRM, the sync settings are all set to Manual, so you’ll need to go and change these settings if you want a regular sync schedule.

 We have online instructions on how to connect either MYOB or Xero to CRM here.

 If you have other data you’d like to import into CRM, you can do this in most areas of CRM by using our data import tool.
 We’ve also put together import templates to help you match up your existing data to various fields in CRM and some guidance on how to set up your data for import.

 Depending on the onboarding package you have selected, you can also send us your existing data and we’ll organise for it to be imported for you.

-You can set up multiple Online Quote Templates in CRM so that customers can accept them online.
+You can set up multiple Online Templates in CRM so that customers can view and accept orders online.
 If you’ll also be integrating CRM with one of the payment gateway options, customers can also pay for their orders (or pay a deposit) online.